 Larry currently resides in Ottumwa, Iowa with Darlene, his wife since 1955.
 Larry and Darlene have two children, four grandchildren and four great grandchildren.

-Larry Creger is not affiliated with LPL Financial.
+Larry Creger is not affiliated with Centaurus Financial.